 Author's Note: This fiction is dark in places and I will post appropriate warnings at the top of the relevant chapters.
 This is my first fanfiction, so I hope you all enjoy reading it as much as I've enjoyed writing it.
-All characters courtesy of J.K.
-Rowling and her fantastic imagination.

 Here goes nothing, Hermione thought.
 Classes had ended hours before.
 The hallway leading to the Potions classroom was empty and deserted.
 The dungeon walls seemed more dank and sinister than usual, and she tried to ignore the creeping feeling that she was a prisoner on her walk to the execution chamber.
 Stop being melodramatic, she told herself.